 Edit Privacy settings on your Social Media

 Free is not necessarily good especially when we’re talking about data privacy.
-Connecting to a public wi-fi can put your account at risk.
-To ensure that all the information that you share is encrypted, better invest on a VPN service that can keep an eye on your personal information.
+Connecting to public wi-fi can put your account at risk.
+Everything about the internet can be a hazard, but this doesn't mean you should stop using it; It means you invest in protecting yourself from suspicious activities.
+To ensure that all the information you share is encrypted, you better invest in a VPN service that can monitor your personal information.
 Check out our VPN service to surf through social media with full security.

 Do you value your privacy online?